Kyrex/BPSR-Meter/README.md

 ## Installation

 1. **Install Npcap:** The application requires Npcap to capture the game's network traffic.
-If you don't have it installed, go to the "Releases" section of this GitHub repository and download the latest version of the installer (`npcap-1.83.exe`).
+If you don't have it installed, get it from its official website [npcap.com](https://npcap.com/dist/npcap-1.84.exe).
-2. **Download the installer:** Go to the "Releases" section of this GitHub repository and download the latest version of the installer (`BPSR Meter Setup X.X.X.exe`).
+2. **Download the installer:** Go to the "Releases" section of this GitHub repository and download the latest version of the installer (`Ao Meter Setup X.X.X.exe`).
+A Portable version is also available
-3. **Run the installer:** Execute the downloaded `.exe` file and follow the instructions to install the application on your computer.
+3. **Run the installer or the portable version:** Execute the downloaded `.exe` file and follow the instructions to install the application on your computer.
+Alternatively get the portable version and execute the `Ao Meter.exe` file.

 ## Usage